igorw/weblog/posts/2012-11-09-scaling-silex.md

 ## Summary

 * Silex does not prevent you from structuring your code.
-* Silex requires you to make your own architecture decisions.
+* It requires you to make your own architecture decisions.
 * Human scale is the only limiting factor.